funkelab/motile_napari_plugin/docs/source/getting_started.rst

 The hyperparameters set up constraints on the optimization problem.
 These constraints will never be violated by the solution.

-- ``Max Move Distance`` - The maximum distance an object center can move between time frames, in pixels.
+- ``Max Move Distance`` - The maximum distance an object center can move between time frames, in scaled units.
 This should be an upper bound, as nothing further will be connected.
 - ``Max Children`` - The maximum number of objects in the next time frames that an object can be linked to.
 Set this to 1 for tracking problems without divisions.

 Constant Costs